< Back to Guru Views

 Get a clear understanding of the relative importance of each of your items.
 Offer your team greater clarity regarding where they should invest their efforts so that they can ignore those items that aren’t prioritized.

-What’s the origin of MoSCoW prioritization?
+What’s the origin of MoSCoW Prioritization

 Dai Clegg — a software development expert — created MoSCoW prioritization method while working at Oracle, after which it was donated to the Dynamic Systems Development Method (DDSM).
-It was originally conceived as a prioritization methodology for initiatives within releases with strict deadlines.
+It was originally conceived as a prioritization methodology for initiatives within releases with strict deadlines

 Join thousands of product managers